- This event has passed.

 Would our country look the same if our elected officials, media personalities, and average people practiced good civil discourse?
 What if we spent our time trying to understand all sides of an issue, rather than force our own agenda?
 Would the United States be more accepting?
 More encouraging?
 More productive?

-Middle and high school teachers, and school and district leaders will benefit from attending this session.
-There will be time to get your questions answered after the presentation.
+Middle and high school teachers, and school and district leaders will benefit from watching this recorded session.

 About the Presenters